iTouchless 13-Gallon Sensor Trash Can · โ˜… 4.6 Editor's Choice Sensor Bin Check price on Amazon →

 simplehuman is mechanically superior in lid action, sensor zone control, and battery efficiency. iTouchless is the better value because it uses standard bags and costs half as much.
 If budget is no constraint and you want the most refined experience, get the simplehuman.
 For most households the iTouchless delivers 90 percent of the experience at 50 percent of the price.

-Do the D batteries actually last 8 months?+
+Do the D batteries actually last 8 months?

-Will the lid trigger when my pet walks past?+
+Will the lid trigger when my pet walks past?

-Rarely in our testing.
+Rarely in our comparison.
 The sensor zone is a 6-inch cone aimed at the lid surface, not a wide-area motion detector.
 Dogs walking past the bin do not trigger the lid.
 Cats jumping onto a nearby counter can occasionally trigger if their motion enters the cone, but the slow-close mechanism means the lid does not slam and the false trigger is benign.

-How does the fingerprint resistance hold up?+
+How does the fingerprint resistance hold up?

 Better than competitors.
 The coating is a textured matte finish that hides fingerprints rather than repelling them.
 After 11 months in a high-touch kitchen with kids, the surface shows light scuffing in the most-touched zone (around the wave sensor) but no visible fingerprints.
 A monthly wipe with stainless steel cleaner restores the original finish.

-📅 Update log
+Update log

-• Jun 22, 2025Initial review published.
+• Jun 21, 2026: Review published.